 - 1. Family Partnership Agreements are completed at time of orientation giving Family Service staff adequate time to work with the family to meet their needs. - 2.
 The Family Partnership Agreement includes the needs assessment. - 3.
 Trainings for the parent/guardian(s) will be based off the needs assessments and parent interest survey. - 4.
 Family Partnership Agreements will be taken on the first home visit in October.
 Family Service staff and parent/guardian(s) will jointly develop a plan on how to assist the family with achieving these goals and inform parent/guardian(s) of any resources that may be available to them. - 5.
 Home Visits will be entered into Child Plus, along with each goal the family has, with a plan of action outlining the steps that both the parent/guardian and Family Service staff. - 6.
-A follow up home visit will be conducted in January. - 7.
-A final home visit will be conducted in April and any goal adjustments will be made at this time. - 8.
+A follow up home visit will be conducted in January (See Education Manual - Home Visit for procedure in scheduling home visits) - A final home visit will be conducted in April and any goal adjustments will be made at this time.
+(See Education Manual - Home Visit for procedure in scheduling home visits) - 8.
 Home Visits will be conducted in the parent/guardian(s) home when possible.
-However, if parent does not agree to a Home Visit or there is a significant safety hazard to Family Service staff an alternate location can be used to conduct the home visit. - 9.
+However, if parent does not agree to a Home Visit or there is a significant safety hazard to Family Service staff an alternate location can be used to conduct the home visit.
+(See Education Manual - Home Visit for procedure in scheduling home visits) - 9.
 Parent/Guardian(s) will be given a parent handbook at the beginning of each year that contains a community resource directory. - 10.
 Family Services will discuss with the family regarding any services that they are currently receiving from other agencies so that there will not be a duplication of services.